ros2/design/articles/cross_compilation_build_tools_design.md

   Note we can run `rosdep` in Docker for platform like ARM-HF thanks to [QEMU](https://www.qemu.org/).
-  That image's file system is then exported by launching a container a running `docker container export` on it, to a `sysroot` subdirectory of the cc-root, so it can be used as a sysroot during the build.
+  That image's file system is then exported by launching a container running `docker container export` on it, to a `sysroot` subdirectory of the cc-root, so it can be used as a sysroot during the build.
   - Those ROS 2 base images are variants of